 Popular Skills for Senior Occupational Therapist

-Survey takers who work as Senior Occupational Therapists report a focused set of job skills.
+Survey takers who work as Senior Occupational Therapists typically report just a few professional skills.
 Most notably, skills in Certified Hand Therapist, Geriatrics, Rehabilitation, and Pediatrics are correlated to pay that is above average.
-Most people experienced in Geriatrics also know Pediatrics.
+For most people, competency in Geriatrics indicates knowledge of Pediatrics.

 Pay by Experience Level for Senior Occupational Therapist